EpochModTeam/EpochCore/README.md

 http://epochmod.com

-This github is for @Epoch client configs and community assets for Arma 3.
+This github is for client configs and community assets for Arma 3 Epoch Mod.

 License
 =====